 So if eight weeks is the minimum, what is the maximum?
 10 years.
 It is well known that adults can continuously develop their aerobic systems for approximately ten years.
 Look at the age of world-record holders in marathon and ultra-marthon events.
 They’re not 22, they’re late-20’s and early 30’s.
 And this is the reason.

 But you don’t have 10 years to train to climb Mount Rainier, and you want to climb it next summer.
 The simple reality is that the sooner you start training, the fitter you will be when you clip on your crampons.
 If you have 8 weeks, use that.
 If you have 24 weeks, use that.
 And yes, you can build from year to year, even well into your 50’s and possibly 60’s.
+There is no such thing as being TOO fit for these climbs.

 The first thing to do is lay out a schedule for a minimum of eight weeks.
 Below is a template cribbed from our New Alpinism Training Log.
 You can copy this format into a notebook or you can also buy that book.
 In the case of the book, a lot of the work will be done for you and it serves as a very handy training guide integrated with a notebook to record your training.
 And don’t forget you can share and collaborate with others on the Uphill Athlete forum pages.
 The outline below is intended to get you started and guide you through weekly volume increases.
 Use the starting training volume (hours) suggested above and adjust up/down based on how well you feel you’re handling that amount of training.
+We also sell training plans that are housed on a third party platform called Training Peaks which acts as an electronic training log with many other useful features.

 The second eight weeks of training get a little more serious.
 You’ll be getting fit by now and so the training stimulus will necessarily be higher.
 You can follow the guidance offered here: